Emadmasroor/E21-F25/HW/HW1-Solutions.md

 ['__class__', 'count', 'endswith', 'find', 'format', 'index', 'isalpha', 'isdigit', 'islower', 'isspace', 'isupper', 'join', 'lower', 'lstrip', 'replace', 'rfind', 'rindex', 'rsplit', 'rstrip', 'split', 'startswith', 'strip', 'upper', 'center', 'encode', 'partition', 'rpartition', 'splitlines']
 ```
 We will now choose five of these to look up and explain.
 For example,
-1. `count` is used to count the number of times a certain character appears in a string.
+a. `count` is used to count the number of times a certain character appears in a string.
-2. `endswith` checks whether a given string ends with a given character or not.
+b. `endswith` checks whether a given string ends with a given character or not.
 So, for example:
 ```python
 >>> a = "hello"
 >>> a.endswith("e")
 False
 ```
 since `hello` does not end with the letter `e`.
-3. `isalpha` checks if a given string consists of alphabetical characters only, or not.
+c. `isalpha` checks if a given string consists of alphabetical characters only, or not.
 So, for example:
 ```python
 >>> a = "hello"
 >>> str.isalpha(a)
 True
 ```
 since `hello` consists of only letters.
-4. `upper` converts a string to uppercase letters.
+d. `upper` converts a string to uppercase letters.
 So, for example,
 ```python
 >>> str.upper("hello")
 "HELLO"
 ```
-5. The function `rstrip` 'strips' given characters from the right side of a string.
+e.
+The function `rstrip` 'strips' given characters from the right side of a string.
 So, for example,
 ```python
 >>> str.rstrip("A quick brown fox","fox")
 "A quick brown "